Estimators work out how much it will cost for a company to supply products and services to its clients.

 Paints and solvents give off fumes, so you may have to wear a protective mask or use fume extraction equipment on some jobs.

-You’d need a good awareness of health and safety issues for this role.
+You would need a good awareness of health and safety issues for this role.

-You’ll install and weld pipework on construction and engineering projects.
+You will install and weld pipework on construction and engineering projects.
 Jobs can range from fitting heating systems in a hospital to installing pressure vessels and boilers in a factory.

 Your day-to-day tasks may include: